wied03/webpack-focus-plugin/README.md

 testsContext.keys().forEach(testsContext);
 ```

 You can also change the argument to 'false' or omit the statement entirely, either one will disable the filter.
-Webpack watch should pick up the change.
+Webpack watch should pick up the change (see issues about watch and removing focus).

 ## Limitations:
 * TBD